-Clark, a Democrat, was the representative for Pennsylvania's 25th congressional district from 1955 to 1974.
+Clark was the representative for Pennsylvania’s 25th congressional district and was a Democrat.
+He served from 1955 to 1974.

 Clark is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).